athanzli/benchmarking_multiomics_biomarker_identification_methods/README.md

 ### Download the benchmark data

-Download `data.zip` from `https://zenodo.org/records/17860662`, unzip it, and place the extracted `data/` folder at the repository root.
+Download `data.zip` from https://zenodo.org/records/17860662, unzip, and place the extracted `data/` folder at the repository root.

 At minimum, the following files must exist: